nestoru/pdf-bash-tools/README.md

 Example 3
 =========
 Run the below commands and note how the resulting files (obtained from encrypted and not encrypted source pdf files) contain bookmarks.
 The echo lines basically build a pdfmark (http://partners.adobe.com/public/developer/en/acrobat/sdk/pdf/pdf_creation_apis_and_specs/pdfmarkReference.pdf) to insert bookmarks in the source pdf.
+I have also added a test for filenames containing spaces.

     rm -f  /tmp/names_and_cities_bookmarked.pdf
     rm -f  /tmp/names_and_cities_decrypted_and_bookmarked.pdf